 Another trick is to make sure your body is always primed and ready for any event.
 You do this by never delaying anything.
 When your alarm goes off in the morning, you get up.
 When you find out the trash is full, you take it out.
 When you have to take your child to soccer practice, you get in the car and drive.

 You essentially never delay anything, and never give yourself the opportunity for low energy levels to actually affect you.
 By taking action immediately, you train your body to avoid the pitfalls of procrastination.
 The ability to not do something is one of the reasons that feeling low energy can be a hard habit to break, so always make sure that if you have something to do, you do it without delay.

 But of course, the issue is being low energy, and exercise helps with that too.
-On a basic level, exercising regularly is helpful for ensuring a restful night's sleep, which is an important part of improving natural energy.
-But beyond that, exercise has the ability to improve blood flow and the strength and stamina of your heart and muscles, which should make it harder for anxiety to tire you out.
+On a basic level, exercising regularly is helpful for ensuring a restful night's sleep, which is an integral part of improving natural energy.
+But beyond that, exercise can improve blood flow and the strength and stamina of your heart and muscles, which should make it harder for anxiety to tire you out.